 Self-assessment is the process created by HMRC that allows anyone who receives untaxed income to declare it to the government and pay any tax due.

 As a self-employed uber driver, everything you get paid by Uber or anyone else you work for has no tax deducted from it.
 It’s your responsibility to tell HMRC about it, work out how much tax you owe and pay it over.
-The way you do this is by registering for self-assessment to fill in a tax return.
+The way you do this is by registering for self-assessment, get a UTR number and filling in a tax return.

 3. What is a Tax Return?